alirezarezaeikalat/mit-6.0001/readMe.txt

                               tmp = fib_i
                               fib_i = fib_ii
                               fib_ii = temp + fib_i
-                        returb fib_ii
+                        return fib_ii

 42. Searching and sorting:

-      linear search:
+      --Searching--:

+            --linear search--:
                   the complexity of this is O(n)

-      bisection search:
+            --bisection (binary) search--:
                   the list must be sorted, to give the correct answer.
                   There are two different implementation of this algorithm, one of them is O(logn)

                   [ATTENTION]
-            you can not sort the list, with less than O(n), because at least, you have to see each element of the list once. but sometimes, if you want to operate multiple search in a list, you can sort it once, and then use bisection search multiple times, so in this way it is more effficient to use bisection search on a unsorted list that linear search
+                  you can not sort the list, with less than O(n), because at least, you have to see each element of the list once. but sometimes, if you want to operate multiple search in a list, you can sort it once, and then use bisection search multiple times, so in this way it is more efficient to use bisection search on a unsorted list that linear search

-      a. bubble sort:
+      --Sorting--:

+            --bubble sort--:
                   in this sort, you go through the list, and takes the bigger element to the end of list in turn:

                   def bubble_sort(L):
-                  swap = false
+                        no_swap = false
-                  while not swap:
+                        while not no_swap:
-                        swap = true
+                              no_swap = true

                               for j in range(n-1):
                                     if L[j-1] > L[j]:
-                                    swap = false
+                                          no_swap = false
                                           tmp = L[j-1]
                                           L[j-1] = L[j]
                                           L[j] = tmp

                   The complexity of this algorithm is O(n^2)

-      b.
-Selection sort:
+            --Selection sort--:

                   first step:
                         swap elements with index 0 to find the min

                   subsequent step:
-                  in remaining sublist, extract the minimum
-                  swap it with the element at position 1
+                        in remaining sub list, extract the minimum swap it with the element at position 1

                   Proof that selection sort will sort the list:

                   loop invariant: given prefix of L[0:i] and suffix L[i+1: len(L)] then prefix is sorted and no element in the prefix is larger that smallest element in the prefix

                   proof by induction:

                         base case: the prefix is empty so the base case is true.

                         inductive step: P(n): prefix L[0:n] is sorted and no element in the prefix is larger than the smallest element in the suffix

                         P(n+1): move minimum element in the suffix and append it to the prefix, since P(n) is true, so the prefix is still sorted, and because we append the minimum element of the suffix, no element in the prefix is larger than the smallest element in the suffix.

                   def selection_sort(L):
                         suffixSt = 0
                         while suffixSt != len(L):
                               for j in range(suffixSt, len(L)):
                                     if L[j] < L[suffixSt]:
                                           L[suffixSt], L[j] = L[j], L[suffixSt]

                               suffixSt += 1

                   the complexity is quadratic

-      c. merge sort:
+            --merge sort--:

                   this is based on divide and conquer solution: divide the list until you have list with 1 element, and merge two list to have sorted lists with two elements and so on ...

                   def merge(left, right):
                         i, j = 0, 0
                         result = []
                         while i < len(left) and j < len(right):
                               if left[i] < right[j]:
                                     result.append(left[i])
                                     i += 1
                               else:
                                     result.append(right[j])
                                     j += 1
                         while i < len(left):
                               result.append(left[i])
                               i += 1
                         while j < len(right)
                               result.append(right[j])
                               j += 1

                   O(len(left) + len(right)) copied elements
                   O(len(longer list)) comparison

                   def merge_sort(L):
                         if len(L) < 2:
                               return L[:]
                         else:
                               middle = len(L) // 2
                               left = merge_sort(L[:middle])
                               right = merge_sort(L[middle:])
                               return merge(left, right)

                   [ATTENTION]
                   There are logn level in merge sort (each time we divide problem into half) and in each step, we use n copying of elements so the complexity is O(nlogn)
                         n

                   n/2         n/2

             n/4       n/4  n/4     n/4
                         .
                         .
                         .
       1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1

 43. Last but not least: